 I have to close by saying Bethesda is planning to create an Xbox Series X/S version and a PlayStation 5 version.
 However, because Microsoft bought Bethesda recently, we don’t know if the title will stay on the PlayStation storefront for long.

 Lastly, TESO is commonly on discount on the Steam store, selling for under $10.
-The standard game includes all of the content except for Greymoor.
+The classic game includes all of the content except for Greymoor.
 For that kind of money, TESO is worth it!